grammyjs/website/site/docs/plugins/keyboard.md

 # Inline and Custom Keyboards (built-in)

-Your bot may send a number of buttons, either to be [displayed underneath a message](#inline-keyboards), or to [replace the user's keyboard](#custom-keyboards).
+Your bot may send a number of buttons, either to be [displayed underneath a message](#inline-keyboards), or to [replace the user’s keyboard](#custom-keyboards).
 They are called _inline keyboards_ and _custom keyboards_, respectively.
-If you think that this is confusing, then that's because it is.
+If you think that this is confusing, then that’s because it is.
 Thank you, Telegram, for this overlapping terminology.

 Let us try to clear it up a bit: